-All Athena User Accounts will be protected by effective passwords.
+All MIT Kerberos Accounts will be protected by effective passwords.
 An effective password is both strong and protected.
 Strong passwords have at least a specified minimum number of characters, are a combination of alphabetic, numeric and special characters, and are not common dictionary words.
 Refer to the Guidelines for Choosing a Password for specific details.
 Account holders and system administrators, acting as account/password custodians, will protect the security of those passwords by managing passwords in a responsible fashion.

 Account holders are held responsible for all activities associated with their accounts.
 As such, the strength and protection of the password is critical to ensuring that unauthorized activity does not become associated with a person's account.
 Each computer user is responsible for his or her use of technology on campus.
 The integrity and secrecy of an individual's password is a key element of that responsibility.